MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/tpmvscmgr.md

 # tpmvscmgr

 The Tpmvscmgr command-line tool allows users with Administrative credentials to create and delete TPM virtual smart cards on a computer.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax